Skip to main content

 Architects, engineers, financial planners, and migration agents all have their own marketing codes.
 Whoever builds the site should ask which apply and design copy accordingly.

-Schema for pro services
+Schema for professional services

-- ProfessionalService (or a specific subtype: AccountingService, LegalService, MedicalBusiness, Physiotherapist) on every page, with accurate practice address, opening hours, areaServed.
+• ProfessionalService (or a specific subtype: AccountingService, LegalService, MedicalBusiness, Physiotherapist) on every page, with accurate practice address, opening hours, areaServed.

-- Person schema for each named practitioner, with credentials, sameAs links to professional registers.
+• Person schema for each named practitioner, with credentials, sameAs links to professional registers.

-- Service schema for each service offered, with description and price-from where commercially appropriate.
+• Service schema for each service offered, with description and price-from where commercially appropriate.

-- FAQPage on the homepage, services pages, and any in-depth practice areas.
+• FAQPage on the homepage, services pages, and any in-depth practice areas.

-- Review schema where reviews are displayed, only with consented reviewer names.
+• Review schema where reviews are displayed, only with consented reviewer names.

 The Person schema for practitioners is the standout piece.
-Pro services prospects search for individual practitioners, not just the practice.
+Professional services prospects search for individual practitioners, not just the practice.
 Person-level schema with sameAs links to LinkedIn, the AHPRA register, or the equivalent professional body strengthens the entity graph and is a meaningful local SEO signal.

 In Northern NSW:

-- Under $3,000: template site with stock imagery and generic copy.
+• Under $3,000: template site with stock imagery and generic copy.
 Reads as such.
 Won't rank, won't convert at sustainable rates.

-- $5,000 to $9,000: custom build.
+• $5,000 to $9,000: custom build.
 Eight to twelve pages: home, services (often 3 to 5 distinct offerings), about with practitioner profiles, location pages, contact, FAQ, plus 1 to 2 written perspective pieces at launch.
 Full ProfessionalService and Person schema.
 Compliance-aware copy.

-- $12,000 to $20,000: small agency tier.
+• $12,000 to $20,000: small agency tier.
 Adds bespoke design, more practitioners, deeper case studies, integrated booking systems.
 Worth it for established practices with multiple partners and a complex offering.

-- $25,000+: full agency.
+• $25,000+: full agency.
 Real complexity (multilingual, member portals, custom integrations) or you're paying for overheads.

-Plus a care plan ($300 to $500 a month) for the same reasons trades need one.
+Plus a care plan ($500 to $1,000 a month) for the same reasons trades need one.
 Schema, security, performance, content all need ongoing work.

-Northern NSW specifics for pro services
+Northern NSW specifics for professional services

 Byron Shire

 Lifestyle-adjacent, mix of locally established practices and incomers.
-Higher willingness to pay for design quality, but the test for a pro services site is still competence first, aesthetic second.
+Higher willingness to pay for design quality, but the test for a professional services site is still competence first, aesthetic second.
 Local press (the Echo, Byron News) carries citation weight.

 Tweed Shire